 Upon entering your third trimester, your baby nearly weighs four pounds, and is nearing the finish line for birth day!
 Over the next several weeks, she will begin to take up a lot of space in your midsection.
 Breathing for you may be hard, but for her - she is growing tiny lungs that will suit her upon birth.
 She is probably pretty snug inside as she will gain nearly an ounce per day at week 35.

 In the final stages of your pregnancy, your baby's brain and lungs continue to mature.
 Her fists will open, close, squeeze and grasp.

 At 39 weeks, she is full term and the size of a small pumpkin.
 She will be ready to meet everyone at 41 weeks!
 Your doctor or midwife will see you more often now, and keep an eye for changes in your cervix.
 Soon, you will meet your baby!

 If you have previously faced an unplanned pregnancy and made the choice of abortion, there is hope.
 You may have feelings of sadness, regret, or shame, but you do not have to live with those feelings forever.

 At LifeChoice Pregnancy Resource Center, our staff has resources to help you through this challenging time.
 Many women who have chosen abortion find hope and healing through counseling, devotionals, and education.
 If you are recovering from abortion, you may still be facing the long road of medical recovery as well.
 Our center can make referrals to community organizations and doctors who provide medical services for post-abortion procedures.

 According to statistics, 43% of women of childbearing age have had an abortion.
-Many women and men who have experienced abortion suffer from what is called Post-Abortion Syndrome or "PAS"
+Many women and men who have experienced abortion suffer from what is called Post-Abortion Stress or "PAS"